Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     suggestedPrice = await pricingModel.GetSuggestedPrice((int)d.age, gender, _itemName);
     ```

-2. Save the file
+2. Save the file.

 ### Task 5: Configure the Simulator

-1. In the **Simulator** project, open `App.config`
+1. In the **Simulator** project, open `App.config`.

 2. Within the `appSettings` section, set the following settings that your recorded in previous task steps:

-    - **faceAPIKey**: set this to the KEY 1 value for your Face API as acquired from the Azure Portal
+    - **faceAPIKey**: Set this to the KEY 1 value for your Face API as acquired from the Azure Portal.

-    - **faceEndpoint**: set this to the ENDPOINT value for your Face API as acquired from the Azure Portal (for example: <https://eastus2.api.cognitive.microsoft.com/face/v1.0>)
+    - **faceEndpoint**: Set this to the ENDPOINT value for your Face API as acquired from the Azure Portal (for example: <https://eastus2.api.cognitive.microsoft.com/face/v1.0>).

-    - **storageConnectionString**: set this to the connection string of the Storage Account, **photostorageINIT** you created with the photos container.
+    - **storageConnectionString**: Set this to the connection string of the Storage Account, **photostorageINIT** you created with the photos container.

         - On your Storage account blade.
-Select **Access Keys** from the left-hand menu
+Select **Access Keys** from the left-hand menu.

             ![Screenshot of the Settings section on the Storage blade.
 Access keys is highlighted.](./media/azure-storage-account-access-keys.png "Storage blade, Settings section")

         - Use the copy button to the right of the **Connection String** for key1 to copy your storage connection string.
-Save the copied value to a text editor, such as Notepad, as this will be used later on, but be sure to put in the app.config now
+Save the copied value to a text editor, such as Notepad, as this will be used later on, but be sure to put in the app.config now.

            ![The keys for the storage account are shown in the Azure portal.
 The key1 Connection string is highlighted.](./media/azure-storage-account-access-keys-key1-connectionstring.png "Storage account access keys")